 How to check your coverage

 If you’ve noticed that I am an out-of-network provider, you might be wondering what that actually means for you financially.
-The good news is that many clients, especially those with PPO insurance plans often receive partial reimbursement for therapy.
+The good news is that many clients, especially those with PPO insurance plans often receive reimbursement for therapy.
 Even if you have an HMO plan, or want to use a Health Savings Account (HSA) or Flexible Spending Account (FSA) card, there are ways to make therapy accessible and potentially reimbursable.

 Here’s a simple guide to help you understand how it works and how to check your benefits.